 After our podcast on neuroscience, we asked if anyone wanted more on how your brain works and why we do the things we do.
 We got a lot of feedback saying, yes please tell us more.
-So today we have another English lesson that talks about your brain, while we use the knowledge about how your brain works to deliver another interesting English conversation that improves your English language.
+So today we have another English listening lesson that talks about your brain, while we use the knowledge about how your brain works to deliver another interesting English conversation that improves your English language.

 Now that is a brain twister.
 You're learning about how your brain works, and the lesson uses our understanding of how our brain works to help improve your English language fluency as you learn.
 I think that’s a 3 for 1, or “win, win, win” lesson.

 As usual, the lesson will contain interesting English vocabulary, and lots of interesting insights into how the scientific and professional world of studying the human brain works.

 The key to maximising the benefits of our lessons, it listening to them several times.
 We keep them short and interesting so you can blast through them over and over.
 Ideally, you will listen to them at least 20 times spaced out over time, and get to a point where you understand (without referencing the transcripts or Google) 80% or more of the conversation.
 Listening multiple times will help store the information you are hearing in your long-term memory, which is exactly where it needs to be for automatic recall.

 If you are only listening to a podcast once and you expect your English listening and comprehension skills to improve, they probably won’t be.
 We explain why repeat listening is so important in this podcast, so listen & learn why here.

 Hi there and welcome to this podcast from Adept English.
 We’re here to help you with your English language learning, by providing you with interesting listening material.
 Sometimes our podcasts are on language learning itself, like the psychology of language learning, how your brain learns – or what conditions to give yourself so that you learn a foreign language in the best or the easiest way.